 And it all starts with you.

-Intuitively we know this is true… and now research from the fields of positive psychology and neuroscience are making a clear connection between happiness and success.
-It turns out that when our brain is in a positive state, it is actually primed for higher levels of success and performance.
+Intuitively, we know this is true… and now research from the fields of positive psychology and neuroscience are making a clear connection between happiness and success.
+It turns out that when your brain is in a positive state, it is actually primed for higher levels of success and performance.

 So it would make sense we seek happiness… not just because it feels good but also because it has a powerful impact on our work performance and outcomes.